 - not be controlled or material interest not held by either: a worker, alone or with one or more associates of a worker, an associate of a worker, with or without other associates.

 The concept is relatively straightforward, however it comes with a significant burden for a fee payer agency.
-If the decision taken by the end client is outside IR35, allowing the PSC to be paid gross, but HMRC subsequently successfully challenge that decision and determine that tax and NICs should have been deducted, then if the end client can demonstrate that it has taken reasonable care in arriving at its decision, HMRC will seek the tax liability from that fee payer agency.
+If the decision taken by the end client is outside IR35, allowing the PSC to be paid gross.
+However, HMRC subsequently successfully challenge that decision and determine that tax and NICs should have been deducted.
+If the end client can demonstrate that it has taken reasonable care in arriving at its decision, HMRC will seek the tax liability from that fee payer agency.

 Not surprisingly, recruitment agencies have a vested interest in understanding how IR35 decisions are being made, but above all, ensuring that they are not left paying this unplanned liability.